 If avoiding falling and increasing your confidence as you learn is a priority, you’ll want to shop for an ultra-stable inflatable SUP board.

 If you are purchasing for a specific type of paddleboarding, there are specific boards tailored to specific uses.
-You can choose from boards designed for paddle surfing, boards ideal for SUP Yoga, boards for whitewater SUP, SUP touring boards, or even a racing SUP.
+You can choose from boards designed for SUP surfing, boards ideal for SUP Yoga, whitewater SUP boards, boards for SUP touring, or even a racing SUP.
 You may be looking for a SUP board for your kids, or a SUP board for specialized use, such as fishing, windsurfing, or group paddling.
 Knowing the category of board you are looking for is the first step to narrowing down your choices.

 Earth River SUP focuses on all-around inflatable paddle boards that multitask and perform well in multiple paddling environments, including lakes, rivers, and coastal waters.

 Red Paddle Co runs the gamut of board types with a broad selection of boards, some of which are very specialized for particular uses such as racing or surfing.

 Starboard SUP crosses over from its windsurfing background and has a SUP line with a variety of hard and inflatable boards oriented toward surfing and racing.

 Brands will overlap in various categories, but this gives a good starting point for approaching their product lines.